-Montreal-based startup Blinq wants a piece of the action right now and is preparing to launch its first smart ring collection in September this year.
+Montreal-based startup Blinq wants a piece of the smart rings right now and is preparing to launch its first smart ring collection in September this year.
 The distinct line of smart rings will be available in three finishes, with seven gemstone possibilities and twelve different styles.
 Notifications via vibrations and LED lights, fitness tracking and a SOS distress feature make up the core connected features.

 There's also a big emphasis on making these wearables look the part with the rings being constructed from 925 Sterling Silver and 14k gold.
 "Design is at the forefront of our collection," Blinq co-founder David Mamane told us.